hacefresko/EvilPortal/README.md

 It can perform various techniques, such as Evil Twin or Karma, to prompt captive portals among users who connect to the access point.

-It has been tested in Kali (run.py) and Raspbian (raspberry_run.py).
+It has been tested in Kali, Ubuntu and Raspbian

 Recall that this script depends much on the interface used, the devices' protocols, the access points and devices itself or even on the country, so it may not work on every device out there (ie. routers with Protected Management Frames are not vulnerable to Evil Twin, as they are protected against deauth attacks).

 ## Requirements
+- Python3
-- scapy (Python3)
+- scapy
 - dnsmasq
 - hostapd
 - apache2
-- php (change version in 3rd line of python file)
+- php (version can be specified at the beginning of the script)
 - php-mysqli
-- mariaDB (mysql)
+- mysql

-## Before running the script:
+## Usage:
-- Put the fake captive portal in directory /captive, with a similar user/password structure as the example provided in index.html
+- Put your fake captive portal in directory /captive, with a similar user/password structure as the example provided in index.html
 - Create the following database: